The Ultimate One Week Botswana Travel Itinerary | 2026

 Drive or Take a Bus to Nata

-From Kasane, my next stop was Nata.
+Our Botswana travel itinerary continues to the quiet village of Nata.
 There is an unreliable bus that leaves from Kazungula and passes by Nata.
 I showed up to the makeshift roadside bus stop and waited a little over an hour before a minibus finally chugged past.
 Hitchhiking is always an option, and Botswana was where I felt safest hitchhiking.
 The journey to Nata takes about four hours.
 The scenery is flat and unexciting but you might see some wildlife here and there.
 I saw quite a few elephants just strolling alongside the road.

 Oh, and before you go…